 - Seventh Grade History Alive Ch 19 Study Guide

 To encourage creative thinking, students will start each day copying down and responding to a vocabulary journal writing prompt.
 Students should have a notebook or composition book specifically for this purpose.
 Through this activity, students will learn new vocabulary words, parts of speech for those vocabulary words, see the vocabulary words used in the context of a writing prompt, and then synthesize the information by writing a one-page response.
-This week, students will complete journal entries 1-4.
-These are due on Thursday, April 17th.
+This week, students will complete journal entries 38-41.
+These, and any other missing journal entries, are due on Thursday, June 12th.
 Following are journal topics for fourth quarter.
 Fourth Quarter Journal Topics

 INDEPENDENT NOVEL PROJECT

-With Science Fair over and the fourth quarter of school in front of us, students will need to complete an Independent Novel Project this quarter.
+Students need to complete an Independent Novel Project for fourth quarter.
 Students may select from the different options included on the assignment sheet.
 An alternative would be for students to select projects from my Enrichment Project Options page, instead of options on the Independent Novel Project assignment sheet.
 Any substitutions would necessitate a project proposal meeting with me in advance of starting alternative assignments.
 Through this activity, students will increase their reading of fiction, expand their skills in the six traits of writing, develop their knowledge of literary elements (setting, plot, theme, characterization, and symbolism), and gain computer proficiency with different software applications.
-This assignment is due on Thursday, May 29th, but I will gladly accept projects early.
+This assignment was due Thursday, May 29th, though I will accept projects until Thursday, June 12th.
 Indie Novel Project Options

 Students are required to complete a weekly current events assignment.
 They should select a news story from a reputable news outlet.
 I have hard copies of The Portland Tribune, The Asian Reporter, The Skanner News, and El Hispanic News in my classroom.
 Please see my News Sites page for online news sources.
 Students should underline main ideas, highlight important facts or ideas, circle unfamiliar vocabulary, write notes or questions in the margins, summarize the article, and write a reflection about the article.
 Through this activity, students will hone their ability to extract meaning from informational text through careful reading, summary, and reflection; and develop their grammatical and vocabulary knowledge with regard to parts of speech, vocabulary definitions, and context of vocabulary usage.
-Students will need to turn in a current event this Thursday, April 17th.
+This week’s current event, and any other current events not completed for this quarter, are due on Thursday, June 12th.
 Current Events Sheet